wollbo/tinklock/README.md

 - integration with tink authentication, move credentials_id automatically to node
 - add separate contract state awaiting tink authentication, node operator should trigger this event after account has been verified
 - in this stage the node operator should also verify that the bank account is reachable
+- buyer should deposit collateral to avoid spoofing
+- add a timer to avoid credentials timeout and funds being stuck forever
-- buyer and seller should deposit funds through application interface
+- buyer and seller should deposit collateral and funds through application interface
 - if seller never deposits funds, collateral should be withdrawable by buyer
 - buyer should receive sellers IBAN through the app
-- buyer should optionally interact through a tink link as well, such that the node operator can trigger confirmBalance through an external initiator
 - seller must not be able to withdraw received fiat before confirmBalance is called
-- confirmBalance should perhaps be called by a keeper